 International conflict and other geopolitical tensions and events, including war, military action, terrorism, trade disputes, and international responses thereto have historically led to, and may in the future lead to, uncertainty or volatility in global energy and financial markets, as well as increased cybersecurity risks.
-Russia's recent invasion of Ukraine and the subsequent war in the region has led to sanctions being levied against Russia by the international community and may result in additional sanctions or other international action, any of which may have a destabilizing effect on commodity prices and global economies more broadly.
+The global economy has been greatly affected by the war between Russia and Ukraine.
+The ongoing conflict and associated sanctions levied against Russia have led to sharp increases in, and supply shortages of, key commodities.
+Uncertainty regarding the duration and ultimate effects of the war have raised global concerns over the potential for major disruptions in oil and natural gas supply and continuing commodity price volatility.
+Any additional sanctions or other international action may have a destabilizing effect on commodity prices and global economies more broadly.
 Specifically, as a major exporter of oil and natural gas, any disruption of supply of oil and natural gas from Russia may cause a supply shortage globally and significantly impact commodity prices.
 Volatility in commodity prices may adversely affect the Company's business, financial condition, and results of operations.
-For example, significant increases in commodity prices could materially increase operating costs and decrease profit margins, whereas reductions in commodity prices may affect oil and natural gas activity levels and therefore adversely affect the demand for, or price of, the Company's services.
+For example, maintained elevated or significant increases in commodity prices could materially increase operating costs and decrease profit margins, whereas reductions in commodity prices may affect oil and natural gas activity levels and therefore adversely affect the demand for, or price of, the Company's services.

-The extent and duration of the current Russian-Ukrainian conflict and related international action cannot be accurately predicted at this time and the effects of such conflict may magnify the impact of the other risks identified in this MD&A and in the Company's current AIF, including those relating to commodity price volatility and global financial conditions.
+The extent and duration of the current Russian-Ukrainian conflict and any related international action cannot be accurately predicted at this time and the effects of such conflict may magnify the impact of the other risks identified in this MD&A and in the Company's December 31, 2021, MD&A and AIF, including those relating to commodity price volatility and global financial conditions.
 Long-term or unforeseeable impacts, including on the Company, its stakeholders and counterparties on which it relies, may materialize and may have an adverse effect on the Company's business, results of operation and financial condition.
 The Company may continue to experience materially adverse impacts to its business as a result of the war's global economic impact, even after the conflict has subsided.